PPAR agonist

 PPAR agonists are drugs which act upon the peroxisome proliferator-activated receptor.
 They are used for the treatment of symptoms of the metabolic syndrome, mainly for lowering triglycerides and blood sugar.

 Classification

 PPAR-alpha and PPAR-gamma are the molecular targets of a number of marketed drugs.
 The main classes of PPAR agonists are:

 PPAR-alpha agonists

-An endogenous compound, 7(S)-Hydroxydocosahexaenoic Acid (7(S)-HDHA), which is a Docosanoid derivative of the omega-3 fatty acid DHA was isolated as an endogenous high affinity ligand for PPAR-alpha in the rat and mouse brain.
+An endogenous compound, 7(S)-Hydroxydocosahexaenoic Acid (7(S)-HDHA), which is a docosanoid derivative of the omega-3 fatty acid DHA was isolated as an endogenous high affinity ligand for PPAR-alpha in the rat and mouse brain.
 The 7(S) enantiomer bound with micromolar affity to PPAR alpha with 10 fold higher affinity compared to the (R) enantiomer and could trigger dendritic activation.
-PPARα (alpha) is the main target of fibrate drugs, a class of amphipathic carboxylic acids (clofibrate, gemfibrozil, ciprofibrate, bezafibrate, and fenofibrate).
+PPARα (alpha) is the main target of fibrate drugs, a class of amphipathic carboxylic acids (clofibrate, gemfibrozil, ciprofibrate, bezafibrate, pemafibrate and fenofibrate).
 They were originally indicated for dyslipidemia of cholesterol and more recently for disorders characterized by high triglycerides.